algorand/sandbox/README.md

 These configuration files are sourced by the sandbox to import the variables they define.
 In addition, a blank .env file in the root directory is sourced by all configurations as a convenience.

 Multiple sandbox configurations can be started in parallel.
 Sandbox maintains a notion of the "active" configuration, which is the most recent configuration "start"ed, or the configuration set by the "set-active" command.
 If a configuration is not specified, the default action is to use the active configuration.
-If no configuration is active, the default configuration will be used (currently set to '$DEFAULT_CONFIG').
+If no configuration is active, the default configuration will be used (currently set to 'release').

 In order to bring up, say, both betanet and mainnet on the same machine, users will have to provide distinct port numbers and COMPOSE_PROJECT_NAME in the two configuration files.
 Once they are both started, users can point client code to the relevant ports specified to hit either betanet or mainnet.